swflb/ovsrpro/README.md

 All projects can be built as static or shared libraries.
 For static windows builds, libraries are compiled with the /MT flag.

+Each built project has a corresponding folder inside the share directory that contains files pertinent to the project (i.e. README and/or LICENSE files, flags used at compile time, etc.)

 To build an install package with these packages, perform the following steps:
 - $ git clone https://github.com/distributePro/ovsrpro.git
 - $ mkdir ovsrpro-build